nnik01/virtualScreeningOptimization/README.md

 In order to generate PDBQT files from a SMILES set, one needs to perform conversion.
 Suppose that the file MOLECULES.smi contains a list of molecule descriptions in SMILES format.
 Generate PDBQT files:

-`obabel -ismi MOLECULES.smi -opdbqt -O MOLECULE.pdbqt -m --gen3D -h`
+`obabel -ismi MOLECULES.smi -opdbqt -O MOLECULE.pdbqt -m --gen3d -h`

+In case of an error "3D coordinate generation failed", try the following command:

+`obabel -ismi MOLECULE.smi -ocan | obabel -ismi -h --gen2d -osdf | obabel -isdf --gen3d -h -opdbqt -O MOLECULE.pdbqt`

 In order to calculate chemical properties of a molecule, one can use `obprop` utility: